 - What makes eggs a particular color?
 A nifty little science chat about how chicken eggs get their color.

-- Find the 10 breeds of chickens that will have you rolling in eggs.
-Contains info about their personalities to make sure it’s a good fit.
+- Find the 10 best chicken breeds that will have you rolling in eggs.
+Contains info about their personalities and egg production levels to make sure it’s a good fit.

 - An introduction to the blue egg breeds.
 Do you know what kind of laying hens you have?